Louis Oubre

-He later served as the Offensive Line Coach on Cedar Hill High School Football team from 2009-2017 winning two state championships in 2015 and 2016.
+He later served as the head coach at Bessie Coleman Middle school and offensive line coach on Cedar Hill High School Football team from 2009-2017 winning two state championships in 2015 and 2016.
 He retired from coaching in 2018.
-He is also featured in the book What It Means to Be a Sooner by Jeff Snook.
+He is also featured in several books, What It Means to Be a Sooner by Jeff Snook and The Bootlegger's Son by Barry Switzer.